 The program provides visiting researchers the opportunity to combine independent research with active involvement in the IDB’s programs and activities.

 Visiting researchers shall enjoy full access to the IDB’s library and electronic resources.
 Most interestingly, they have access to a broad network of practitioners, scholars, and legislators, and in collaboration with IDB staff they may have access to funds for financing field research.

-They are also welcome to attend all events, such as research and policy seminars, talks, and workshops, including the DC Political Economy and Comparative Politics seminar, which was created to foster collaboration with top academics working in the DC area.
+Visiting researchers are also welcome to attend all events, such as research and policy seminars, talks, and workshops, including the DC Political Economy and Comparative Politics seminar, which was created to foster collaboration with top academics working in the Washington, DC area.

-Some of the activities expected from the Visiting Research Scholars include a) presentations at meetings and seminars, b) production of working paper(s), c) consultation with and advice to government officials, d) guidance and feedback on specific projects carried out by the Bank, and e)evaluation of research proposals and knowledge products.
+Activities expected from the Visiting Research Scholars include a) presentations at meetings and seminars, b) production of working paper(s), c) consultation with and advice to government officials, d) guidance and feedback on specific projects carried out by the Bank, and e)evaluation of research proposals and knowledge products.

 The specific outputs and activities, to be agreed upon by the visiting researcher and the selection committee prior to the start of the program, will be based on the researcher's research proposal and expertise as well as on the IDB’s interests.